robric/linux-forwarding-veth/README.md

-# Test of pseudo-bridges in Linux to enforce pod to pod connectivity over in a same subnet (aka contrail l3-only model)
+# Linux Pseudo-bridges Testings

 Investigation on linux native forwarding for inter-pod routing based on proxy-arp (aka pseudo-bridges).
+This model is close to the  l3-only Virtual Network model in Contrail.

 ## l3-only forwarding